Raspberry Pi Connect for Organisations

 -

-The date and time when the key will expire (in ISO 8601 format).
+The date and time when the key expires (in ISO 8601 format).

 The secret can then be used to link a device with Connect before it expires.